-B.11.1.
-Since beginning the neighbourhood planning process in 2014, we have been keenly aware of the central role that the school plays within the community.
+B.11.1 Since beginning the neighbourhood planning process in 2014, we have been keenly aware of the central role that the school plays within the community.
 We and the school management team believe that the school should be at the heart of our community.
 Accordingly, we have had a continuing dialogue with the school governors and both the current and previous Head Teachers about the school and the future.

-B.11.2.
-Bedford Borough Council's Education Department has also said that it prefers to support and expand successful, popular local schools when additional places are needed.
-Bromham Primary School certainly meets these criteria.

-B.11.3.
-The school currently has two sites; the Grange Lane Site and the Village Road site, albeit they are located within what is effectively a single, traffic-free 'campus' either side of Bromham Playing Field, which is owned by Bromham Parish Council.

-B.11.4.
-The addition of 500 houses will inevitably bring a substantial influx of school-age children to the village.
+- B.11.2 Bedford Borough Council's Education Department has also said that it prefers to support and expand successful, popular local schools when additional places are needed.
+Bromham Primary School certainly meets these criteria. - B.11.3 The school currently has two sites; the Grange Lane Site and the Village Road site, albeit they are located within what is effectively a single, traffic-free 'campus' either side of Bromham Playing Field, which is owned by Bromham Parish Council. - B.11.4 The addition of 500 houses will inevitably bring a substantial influx of school-age children to the village.
 We were also conscious that the school is in the process of changing its status from a Lower School to a Primary School, requiring two additional classrooms for each form of entry1, as well as increasing from two to three forms of entry.
-This means that as well as extending the age-range of the children it teaches, by converting from Lower School to Primary School status, the school is also increasing the number of children it teaches by extending from a two-form entry to a three-form entry school.

-B.11.5.
-Bedford Borough Council advised us in 2016 that an additional 500 homes in the village would require an additional form of entry, requiring seven additional classrooms for a Primary School.

-B.11.6.
-In our Housing and Education Issues and Options Paper circulated in 2016 (Supporting Document 4), we consulted on the two options for the school that we believed would meet the requirement.
+This means that as well as extending the age-range of the children it teaches, by converting from Lower School to Primary School status, the school is also increasing the number of children it teaches by extending from a two-form entry to a three-form entry school. - B.11.5 Bedford Borough Council advised us in 2016 that an additional 500 homes in the village would require an additional form of entry, requiring seven additional classrooms for a Primary School. - B.11.6 In our Housing and Education Issues and Options Paper circulated in 2016 (Supporting Document 4), we consulted on the two options for the school that we believed would meet the requirement.
 The first was for Bromham Primary School to upgrade to a three-form-entry school, preferably on the existing campus.
-This required an additional 11 classrooms as described above.
+This required an additional 11 classrooms as described above. - B.11.7 The other option was for a new two-form entry school to be built elsewhere in the village.
+This would require at least two hectares of greenfield land to be developed as a school site. - B.11.8 We supported the extension of the existing school, as being in the best interests of children and the wider community as did a large majority of respondents to the Issues and Options paper (See Supporting Document 5, Section 4, Q9). - B.11.9 To some extent, the pace of change has overtaken us.
+The Kingfisher Building as the extension on the existing Primary School site in Grange Lane is known was formally opened by Bedford Borough's Mayor, Dave Hodgson on 30 November 2017.
+This will enable the school's conversion to three-form entry primary school status. - B.11.10 The Education Team at Bedford Borough Council have informed us that the Kingfisher Building is needed to accommodate the predicted increase in schoolage children in the village and surrounding area, before the additional 500 houses come into consideration.
+Accordingly, a fourth form of entry will be required to accommodate the Primary-School-age children associated with the new development.